Optimal metric regularity in General Relativity follows from the RT-equations by elliptic regularity theory in $L^p$-spaces: Acknowledgements

 \section{Acknowledgements}

 The authors thank Jos\'e Natario and the Instituto Superior T\'ecnico in Lisbon for supporting this research and funding two visits of the second author.
 The authors thank Craig Evans for suggesting reference \cite{Dac}, and for pointing out the Calderon-Zygmund singularities.
-We thank John Hunter for discussions and for directing us to reference \cite{Grisvard}, and Pedro Gir\~ao, Steve Shkoller and Kevin Luli for helpful discussions.
+We thank John Hunter, Pedro Gir\~ao, Steve Shkoller and Kevin Luli for helpful discussions.
 M.R. is grateful to IMPA (Rio de Janeiro, Brazil) for their hospitality in February 2018, where parts of this paper were written.
 Finally, we thank Joel Hass for writing a nice public science article about our research program in the 2018 UC-Davis yearly Mathematics Newsletter.

 {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}